garysgray/HIT_ME_GE/README.md

 This may not be **Unity**, but it’s my engine.
 It’s a **foundation**, a **learning tool**, and hopefully a **useful little engine** for anyone else who wants to get simple web games running fast.

+---
+## LOG

+    9/26/25
+        Added Parallex BillBoard that can be set for VERTICLE or HORIZONTAL in constructor